HardlyDifficult/Crypto/Script.md

 Then How Was Bitcoin Cash Created?

-Bitcoin Cash created a hard fork in July of 2017, which included a small change to Bitcoin's technology, anticipated to significantly increase how many transactions the network can handle.
+Bitcoin Cash created a hard-fork in July of 2017, which included a small change to Bitcoin's technology, anticipated to significantly increase how many transactions the network can handle.

 A 'Hard-Fork' means that Bitcoin was copy-pasted, and then modified for Bitcoin Cash.